BIFILES REVIEWS GUIDE

 That’s why BiFiles Reviews evaluates platforms based on real-world experience, not claims.

-When we review dating apps, we look at:
+When we review dating apps, dating sites, and community platforms, we look at:

 - Safety and moderation quality